Examinetics

 Examinetics, Inc. is a provider of occupational health screening and EHS (environment, health and safety) services in the United States.
 The company was established in 2004 following the consolidation of a number of small businesses providing occupational health testing and compliance services.
 Recent acquisitions that expand the company’s service offering include 1Source (2024) and EHS Risk Management (2025).

 Examinetics is headquartered in Overland Park, Kansas (Kansas City metropolitan area) and has a satellite office in Griffith, Indiana (Chicago metropolitan area).

 Operations

 Examinetics is a US-based provider of occupational health screening, surveillance, compliance, and safety services.
 Services are provided in three delivery methods – onsite testing via mobile units, a network of 6,500 occupational health clinics across the country, and several on-demand self-testing solutions.

 Key management personnel include Gary Gluzberg (Chief Executive Officer), Matt Farmer (Chief Operating Officer), and Hank Stratmeier (Chief Technology & Information Officer).

-Examinetics has more than 300 employees, including field technicians, medical & audiology staff, scheduling groups, data teams, and dedicated account managers.
+Examinetics has more than 300 employees, including field technicians, medical and audiology staff, scheduling groups, data teams, and dedicated account managers.

 The company has 3,000 corporate customers, for whom they service 15,000 facilities and more than one million employees.